EvilPort2/Sign-Language/README.md

     python recognize_gesture.py
 3. You will have a small green box inside which you need to do your gestures.

+### Using fun_util.py
+Here is where you will have all the fun.
+1. First set your hand histogram.
+You do not need to do it again if you have already done it.
+But you do need to do it if the lighting conditions change.
+To do so type the command given below and follow the instructions below.

+    python set_hand_hist.py

+  * A windows "Set hand histogram" will appear.
+  * "Set hand histogram" will have 50 squares (5x10).
+  * Put your hand in those squares.
+  * Press 'c'.
+2 other windows will appear. "res" and "Thresh".
+  * On pressing 'c' only the parts of the image which has your skin color should appear on the "res" window.
+White patches corresponding to this should appear on the "Thresh" window.
+  * In case you are not successful then move your hand a little bit and press 'c' again.
+Repeat this until you get a good histogram.
+  * After you get a good histogram press 's' to save the histogram.
+All the windows close.

+  2. Start the file.

+    python fun_util.py

+#### Text Mode (Press 't' to go to text mode)
+1. In text mode you can create your own words using fingerspellings or use the predefined gestures.
+2. The text on screen will be converted to speech on removing your hand from the green box
+3. Make sure you keep the same gesture on the green box for 15 frames or else the gesture will not be converted to text.

+#### Calculator Mode (Press 'c' to go to calculator mode)
+0. Voice is disabled for this mode.
+Did not seem much useful to me.
+1. To confirm a digit make sure you keep the same gesture for 20 frames.
+On successful confirmation, the number will appear in the vertical center of the black part of the window.
+2. To confirm a number make the "best of luck" gesture and keep in the green box for 25 frames.
+You will get used to the timing :P.
+3. You can have any number of digits for both first number and second number.
+4. Currently there are 10 operators.
+5. During operator selection, 1 means '+', 2 means '-', 3 means '\*', 4 means '/', 5 means '%', 6 means '\*\*', 7 means '>>' or right shift operator, 8 means '<<' or left shift operator, 9 means '&' or bitwise AND and 0 means '|' or bitwise OR.

 # Got a question?
 If you have any questions that are bothering you please contact me on my <a href = "http://www.facebook.com/dibakar.saha.750">facebook profile</a>.
 Just do not ask me questions like where do I live, who do I work for etc. Also no questions like what does this line do.
 If you think a line is redundant or can be removed to make the program better then you can obviously ask me or make a pull request.